desiFish/Smart-Aquarium-V3.1/README.md

      - 2KB of program memory
      - 100 bytes of RAM for state management
      - Minimal impact on web interface size
+   - **Professional Note:** Based on my experience, it is advisable not to exceed 5-6 relays in practical deployments.
+This is due to the significant number of API calls occurring in the background, which may impact system reliability.
+As the system has not been stress tested with higher relay counts, I cannot guarantee stable operation beyond this range.

 > 💡 **Scaling Tip**: When modifying the number of relays, ensure you update all three components:
 > 1. Hardware GPIO definitions